 Google’s ad platform is called Adwords.
 Most of the ads created in Adwords are shown in Google search results, but others are showed on other websites through the Adsense platform owned by Google.
 Google reported that a significant portion of its revenue was generated from ads shown on partner websites that use Adsense.

-Adwords performs well on its own showing ads in the search engines, but it performs even better when ads are shown on related websites as well.
+Adwords perform well on their, own showing ads in the search engines, but it performs even better when ads are shown on related websites as well.
 This increase in revenue when both services are active is a good example of synergy at work in Google.

 Comparison of search results between Google and Bing